-This fact sheet is aimed primarily at people who are unhappy with the way Transport for London (TfL) is dealing with a congestion charge related issue and may be considering making a complaint to the Ombudsman
+This fact sheet is aimed primarily at people who are unhappy with the way Transport for London (TfL) is dealing with a congestion charge or Low Emission Zone related issue and may be considering making a complaint to the Ombudsman

-I have a complaint about how Transport for London operates the London congestion charging scheme or the low emission zone.
+I have a complaint about how Transport for London operates the London congestion charging scheme or the Low Emission Zone (LEZ).
 Can the Ombudsman help me?

-The law says that the Ombudsman should not normally look at something where Parliament has provided some other way of dealing with the matter, for example, by an independent appeal or through the courts, where it is reasonable to expect that right to be used.
+The law says we should not normally look at something where Parliament has provided a right of appeal to an independent appeal and we consider it is reasonable to expect that right to be used.

-TfL operates what is known as the congestion charging zone and the low emission zone in London.
+TfL operates what are known as the congestion charging zone and the LEZ in London.
 If a motorist contravenes the regulations governing these zones, TfL may issue a penalty charge notice.
-A penalty charge notice issued with regard to congestion charging will refer to the Road User Charging (Charges & Penalty Charges) (London) Regulations 2001 and with regard to the low emission zone will refer to The Greater London Low Emission Zone Charging (Variation) Order 2007.
+A penalty charge notice issued with regard to congestion charging will refer to the Road User Charging (Charges & Penalty Charges) (London) Regulations 2001 and with regard to the LEZ will refer to The Greater London Low Emission Zone Charging (Variation) Order 2007.

-Because there is a statutory right of appeal against the issue of a penalty charge notice the Ombudsman normally will not investigate a complaint about penalty charges or their enforcement.
+Because there is a statutory right of appeal against the issue of a penalty charge notice we will not normally investigate a complaint about penalty charges or their enforcement.

-However, there are some circumstances when the Ombudsman may consider complaints about them and the way they are enforced.
+However, there are some circumstances when we may consider complaints about the zones and the way they are enforced.
 These are where the motorist has said there were mitigating circumstances which should be taken into acount and TfL has not considered them, or unreasonably dismissed them.

-TfL is also responsible for processing applications from residents for discount from the congestion charge and registering some types of vehicle as exempt.
-We will consider complaints that TfL has failed to carry out this registration properly.
+TfL is also responsible for processing applications from residents for discount from the congestion charge and registering some types of vehicle as exempt from the LEZ.
+We will consider complaints that TfL has failed to carry out these processes properly.